 The better we understand the problem, the better our chances will be at solving it.
 This sounds obvious, but it’s very easy to get caught up in what we can do without thinking about what really needs to be done.

 A great example of understanding purpose from the same early Internet-era as Boling’s quote was the first home page for a special program of the USDoA Farm Service Agency: Hay Net.

 The purpose for this site couldn’t be clearer, could it?
 It’s a clearinghouse for people to exchange hay.
 You either have hay to sell or need to buy hay from someone else, and the prominent links help you initiative such an exchange.

 Understand the Business First

-By definition, UX designers focus on the needs of end-users to create great experiences.
+By definition, XD designers focus on the needs of end-users to create great experiences.
 However, our ultimate goal is to exceed the business objectives set by the project’s investing stakeholders.
 Without their willingness to take risk and invest, the project (and our role on it) would not exist.
 When the business objectives are at odds with user experience, it is our job to redesign the interaction so that both sides achieve their goals.

 Here are a few items to consider when defining the purpose for a business or non-profit site.

 What product or service does the company offer?